joecannatti/Sergovia/README.md

                                               @playability=1.0>]
 ```

-Next we'll ask how many ways there are to play a C major triad starting on the lowest C on the standard tuned guitar.
+Next we'll ask how many ways there are to play a C major triad in a closed voicing starting on the lowest C on the standard tuned guitar.
 We see that there are 8 ways, but that only 3 of those are easily playable.
 One of them is maybe possible, but very hard.
 The remaining 4 are unplayable.

 ```ruby
 Sergovia::Chord.new('c3,e3,g3').fingerings